cisagov/Malcolm/docs/asset-interaction-analysis.md

 ![Zeek Known Summary](./images/screenshots/dashboards_known_summary.png)

-* **Asset Interaction Analysis** - this dashboard contains a lot of the same information from the **Zeek Known Summary** dashboard, but it is from a traffic standpoint rather than just an "observed" standpoint.
-The **Uninventoried Internal Source IPs**, **Uninventoried Internal Destination IPs** and **Uninventoried Internal Assets - Logs** tables highlight communications involving devices that weren't found when searched via the NetBox API.
+* **Asset Interaction Analysis** - this dashboard contains much of the same information from the **Zeek Known Summary** dashboard, but it is from a traffic standpoint rather than just an "observed" standpoint.
+The **Uninventoried Internal Source IPs**, **Uninventoried Internal Destination IPs** and **Uninventoried Internal Assets - Logs** tables highlight communications involving devices not found when searched via the NetBox API.

 ![Asset Interaction Analysis](./images/screenshots/dashboards_asset_interaction_analysis.png)